message/iata/ES.md

 - military personnel;
 - immediate family members of a national of an EU Member State traveling together or traveling to join the national of an EU Member State;
 - passengers who are unmarried partners of nationals of Spain.
 They must have a confirmation of their relationship issued by a consulate of Spain;
-- passengers older than 11 years with a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna or Pfizer-BioNTech, Serum Institute of India, Sinopharm or Sinovac at least 14 days before arrival.
-They must be arriving from a country other than Argentina, Bolivia, Brazil, Colombia, Namibia or South Africa;
+- passengers older than 11 years with a COVID-19 vaccination certificate showing that they were fully vaccinated with AstraZeneca (Vaxzevria), Janssen, Moderna or Pfizer-BioNTech, Serum Institute of India, Sinopharm or Sinovac at least 14 days before arrival;
 - passengers younger than 12 years traveling with their parents who have been fully vaccinated;
 - students with proof of being enrolled in a course in Austria, Belgium, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Slovakia, Slovenia, Spain, Sweden or Switzerland.
 They must:
 - have a medical insurance; and